UT-CHG/BET/doc/examples/examples_overview.rst

 Getting Started: Data-Consistent Stochastic Inversion
 =======================================

-See `<https://github.com/smattis/BET-1/blob/v3-steve/examples/linearMap/linearMapDataConsistent.py` for a basic example involving Data-Consistent Stochastic Inversion for a linear map.
+See `here <https://github.com/smattis/BET-1/blob/v3-steve/examples/linearMap/linearMapDataConsistent.py>`_ for a basic example involving Data-Consistent Stochastic Inversion for a linear map.

 Linear Map Example
 =======================================

-See :ref:`linearMap` for an example using a linear map.
+See :ref:`linearMap` for an example using a linear map involving measure-theoretic stochastic inversion.

 Non-Linear Map Example
 =======================================

-See :ref:`nonlinearMap` for an example using a nonlinear map.
+See :ref:`nonlinearMap` for an example using a nonlinear map involving measure-theoretic stochastic inversion.

+See `here <https://github.com/smattis/BET-1/blob/v3-steve/examples/nonlinearMap/nonlinearMapDataConsistent.py>`_  for an example using a nonlinear map with data-consistent inversion.

 FEniCS Example (serial BET and serial model)
 =============================================